sunfish-prj/Service-Ledger/hyperledger/fabric-samples/anonymisation/README.md

 ##### Terminal Window 2

-* Execute the REST APIs from the section [Sample REST APIs Requests]
+* Execute the REST APIs from the section [Sample REST APIs Requests] or using the provided postman collection

 ## Sample REST APIs Requests